 - Look at the number of swimmers in your class.
 Does the student to teacher ratio meet guidelines from aquatics industry leaders such as AUSTSWIM or Swim Australia?
-Visit their website for more information.
+Furthermore, you can visit their website for more information.

 - Make sure you are aware of what your teaching area is like.
-How deep is the pool?
+For instance, how deep is the pool?
 What are the potential hazards?
 How can you minimise possible risks within the class?